The Convolutional Model in the Time Domain

 The convolutional model in the time domain makes it possible to understand the reflectivity of each trace in a 3D seismic volume.
 The seismic trace is composed of reflectivity convolved with the earth’s response — in other words, a wavelet or seismic trace — plus ambient noise.
 Removing that noise is required to accurately depict or image the subsurface in a model.
 Deconvolution breaks down the recorded seismogram into distinct parts.

-This approach to seismic data interpretation makes imaging more accurate, allowing teams to account for ambient noise.
+This approach to seismic reflection data interpretation makes imaging more accurate, allowing teams to account for ambient noise.
 There are several potentially useful applications for the convolutional model.
 For companies looking to drill into new territory, this can provide an accurate model of what exists beneath the surface.

 The following graph depicts the model in action.